alexanderweigelt/DockerDevbox/README.md

 # Devbox

 Devbox based on Apache PHP 8.1 using docker.
-Use it only as a develop environment!
+Use it only as develop environment!

 ## Dependencies